xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 This code prints "_Class method_".

-However, it's perfectly OK for extension functions to overload member functions which have the same name but a different signature:
+<span style="color:red;">However, it's perfectly OK for extension functions to overload member functions which have the same name but a different signature:</span>

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">